 Our funeral directors are well-established and connected in the local communities they serve, and proud to uphold the values we believe in: Family, Honour, Trust, Respect, Commitment and Loyalty.

 In 2017, George Hartnett Funerals had funeral homes located in Albany Creek, Cleveland, Holland Park, Kelvin Grove, Redcliffe, Sandgate and Wynnum.
+We are in the process of joining together with Metropolitan Funerals and we'll continue to provide the same level of service as George Hartnett Metropolitan Funerals.

 In late 2017, George Hartnett Funerals joined together with Metropolitan Funerals, becoming George Hartnett Metropolitan Funerals.
 Our funeral directors joined forces to share their experience and ensure they offer the best possible customer service to the families that choose us for their funeral arrangement needs.